-You can access Pension Wise online or book a free telephone or face to face appointment anywhere in the UK.
+You can access Pension Wise (external website) online or book a free telephone appointment anywhere in the UK.
 A free telephone appointment is also available for those living abroad.

-You can get impartial advice about pensions from The Pensions Advisory Service.
-The Money Advice Service can help with advice about retirement planning, savings and managing your money.
+You can get impartial advice about pensions from The Pensions Advisory Service (external website).
+The Money Advice Service (external website) can help with advice about retirement planning, savings and managing your money.
 You can also talk to an independent financial adviser, but you’ll usually have to pay for the advice.

-But if you’re ready for a change of job or pace, then you have the right to ask your employer about flexible working.
+If you’re ready for a change of job or pace, then you have the right to ask your employer about flexible working (external website).
 Your employer may be happy for you to phase your retirement and change to flexible or part-time hours.

-If you choose to retire early, then it’s important you know how your pensions and benefits can be affected.
+If you choose to retire early, then it’s important you know how your pensions and benefits can be affected (external website).